 1. Song Saa Private Island, Cambodia

 Everything about Song Saa screams honeymoon destination – from the ridiculously gorgeous villas with private plunge pools and direct sea access to the idyllic location and Michelin-starred quality food and drink.
 Located on a private island a few miles off Cambodia’s beautiful coastline, Song Saa was set up by an inspiring eco-friendly couple, Rory & Malita Hunter after a visit to area had them falling head over heels for the place (it’s not hard to see why).
 Due to their inspiring environmental focus, Song Saa is up there with one of the most sustainable luxury resorts in the world, meaning that you can relax and enjoy your honeymoon while knowing that the local environment and communities are actually benefiting from your stay.
-If sitting by your private plunge pool, snorkelling in the crystal clear sea of gorging yourself on culinary treats isn’t quite enough, Song Saa has a fantastic number of activities to while away your time; they team will happily arrange a picnic on a nearby deserted island, lend you kayaks for your to explore by yourself, organise a special blessing by local monks or take you to visit one of the nearby villages.
+If sitting by your private plunge pool, snorkeling in the crystal clear sea of gorging yourself on culinary treats isn’t quite enough, Song Saa has a fantastic number of activities to while away your time; they team will happily arrange a picnic on a nearby deserted island, lend you kayaks for your to explore by yourself, organise a special blessing by local monks or take you to visit one of the nearby villages.
 However, for those who like the idea of Song Saa’s novelty factor, act quickly.
 From 2015 Cambodia will be home to another private island, this time from Alila Hotels.

 Logistics: The best time to visit Cambodia is between October and mid-March as this will mean you avoid both the rainy season and unbearably hot season.
 To get there you’ll need to either catch a domestic flight from Siem Reap (Angkor Wat) or drive from Phnom Penh, Cambodia’s capital city to Sihanoukville – the team at Song Saa will be happy to arrange BMW transfers for those who really want to travel in style.
 Once in Sihanoukville you will be transferred to the island by private speed-boat.
 Flights depart throughout the day from Bangkok to either Siem Reap or Phnom Penh.
 To make the most of Song Saa’s general excellence I would recommend a minimum of stay at lest five nights.